toptal/keycodes/README.md

 # JavaScript Keycodes → [KeyCode.info](https://keycode.info)

 Keycodes is a simple website which allows users to press any key and instantly get the JavaScript Key or Key Code KeyboardEvent.
 Check out the Tool and Event List.
-Is build with next.js and typescript.
+It is build with Next.js and Typescript.

 ## Development